AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md

         After the software packages are installed, you can use the later versions of GCC and related tools.
 The following code provides an example of how to run SCL software:

         ```
         # Specify the repository name to view an existing SCL.
-Repository devtoolset-7 is used in this snippet of code.
+In this example, the devtoolset-7 repository is used.
         scl -l devtoolset-7
         # Run the related SCL software.
         scl enable devtoolset-7 'gcc --version'